 - Cash Equities positions have been exited and the shutdown of systems is in progress

 - Sale of equity derivative portfolios started

 - Global Prime Finance and Electronic Equities businesses will be transferred to BNP Paribas

 - Fixed Income and other assets are being reduced

 Our Capital Release Unit (CRU) is a key facilitator for exiting non-strategic businesses and assets.
-By the end of the third quarter, we have already made significant progress in deleveraging the CRU:
+By the end of 2019, we have already made significant progress in deleveraging the CRU:

-- Risk-weighted assets stood at 56 billion euros, compared to a full year target of 52 billion euros.
-This marks a reduction of 16 billion euros year-to-date.
+- Risk-weighted assets stood at 46 billion euros, so we overachieved our full year target of 52 billion euros.
+This marks a reduction of 26 billion euros year-to-date.

 Creating four client-centric divisions which cooperate more closely